rkoshak/openhab-rules-tools/mqtt_eb/README.md

 A user may need to run an older version of OH for compatibility reasons but want to take advantage of new capabilities as well.
 There may be a remote instance of openHAB monitoring and controlling a separate building in another location that needs to be monitored from the "main" openHAB.

+Alternatively one may want to publish and/or subscribe to MQTT messages to/from some other external service (e.g. a custom UI).

 The event bus can support a one-to-one relationship between two instances of openHAB or a star shaped topology where there is one main openHAB instance with many satellite instances feeding into it.
 The library would need modifications to support a many-to-many topology.
 More on topologies is below.

 # Requirements

+## Python
+- openHAB 2.5 with the Jython add-on and Helper Library
 - `rules_tools` used to reload the rules when the configuration changes.

+## JavaScript
+- openHAB 3

 # How it works
 The rules are split into two parts: publisher and subscription.